JCSDA/jedi-docs/docs/using/building_and_running/config_content.rst

        obsfile: Data/amsua_n19_obs_2018041500_out.nc4
      simulated variables: [brightness_temperature]
      channels: 1-10,15
+   # Example 3: derived variables.
+Suppose the input file contains wind speeds and directions,
+   # but we want to assimilate the eastward and northward wind velocity components (which could
+   # be derived from the speeds and directions using the Variable Transforms filter)
+   obs space:
+     name: Radiosonde
+     obsdatain:
+       obsfile: Data/sondes_obs_2018041500.nc4
+     simulated variables: [air_temperature]
+     derived simulated variables: [eastward_wind, northward_wind]

 * **obs operator**: describes observation operator and its options (required)

   * **name**: name in the ObsOperator and LinearObsOperator factory, defined in the C++ code (required)
   * other options depend on observation operators (see :doc:`description of existing obs operators</inside/jedi-components/ufo/obsops>`).

 * **obs error**: Provides information and specifications for computing the observation error covariance matrix (required for DA applications).
 The first item in this section is often the key **covariance model**, which identifies the method by which observation error covariances are constructed.
 The only option supported currently is **diagonal** for diagonal observation error covariances.
+This is also the default used when the **obs error** section is not present.
+The initial estimates of the standard deviations (square roots of variances) of observation errors of simulated variables are loaded from ObsSpace variables from the :code:`ObsError` group, if they exist.
+The observation errors of any simulated variables without a counterpart in the :code:`ObsError` group are initialized to missing value indicators; it is then the user's responsibility to provide valid error estimates using an observation filter (typically performing the :code:`assign error` action; see :ref:`filter-actions`) by the time they are needed.
+After the last filter has been executed, any observations that still have no valid error estimates are rejected.
 * **obs filters**: Used to define QC filters (optional, see :doc:`description of existing QC filters</inside/jedi-components/ufo/qcfilters/index>`)
 * **obs bias**: Used to specify the bias correction (optional)
 * **geovals**: Identifies simulated ufo output files and other parameters that are used for testing (optional, only used for UFO tests)